Fire blocks route for dozens in Glacier National Park chalet | New Country 923

 A lightning strike ignited a fire in the forest somewhere between the lodge and the chalet.
 Neither structure is threatened, but park officials determined that it was unsafe for those at the chalet to return by the same trail Friday.

+Thirty-nine of the 42 guests staying at the Sperry Chalet decided to hike out and three stayed behind, said Suzie Menke, the office manager of Belton Chalets Inc., which runs the chalet.

-Those who choose to leave must hike out on a rugged trail more than 13 miles (21 kilometers) long that crosses two mountain passes and can take eight to 10 hours to walk.
+They must take a rugged trail more than 13 miles (21 kilometers) long that crosses two mountain passes and can take eight to 10 hours to walk.
 That trail ends up on the eastern side of the park, on the other side of the Continental Divide from Lake McDonald Lodge.

 For those who stay, the chalet has running water, a full-service kitchen and 17 private rooms — but it doesn’t have electricity and only spotty cellphone coverage.